Appearance

 Auto

 This example sets the appearance to auto.
-The a-auto class allows the element to use the default styling provided by the browser, which can vary based on the element type and the user’s operating system.
+The a-auto utility allows the element to use the default styling provided by the browser, which can vary based on the element type and the user’s operating system.

 <button class="a-auto px-5 py-1">Send</button>